elixirschool/elixirschool/lessons/testing.md

 ## Mocking

 The simple answer to mocking in Elixir: don't.
 You may instintually reach for mocks but they are highly discouraged in the Elixir community and for good reason.
-If you follow good design principles and best practices the resulting code will be is easy to test as individual components.
+If you follow good design principles the resulting code will be is easy to test as individual components.

 Resist the urge.